elotroalex/chiens/_texts/translation.md

 - Queen's gardens
 - I let myself drift in the night of spices, tornado and holy images
 - and the kelp
-- grabs with its kiddy fingers
+- grabs with its infant fingers
 - my future trumpeting
 - of shipwrecks!